 1. Password strength validation :

-We generally estimate the strength of a Password based on the numeric’s, symbols, and Uppercase alphabets used in it.
+We generally estimate the strength of a Password based on the numeric’s, symbols, and Uppercase alphabets.
 Regular Expression for strict password validation:

-The following regular expression checks if the string contains one lowercase alphabet, one uppercase alphabet, one number, a symbol and no space.
+This checks if the string contains one lowercase alphabet, one uppercase alphabet, one number, a symbol, and no space.

 2. Email validation :

-For validating email is a very important point while validating an HTML form.
-Since, an email is a string which is separated into two parts by @ symbol.
+Validating email is a critical point while validating an HTML form.
+Since an email is a string that is separated into two parts by @ symbol.
 A “personal_info” and a domain, that is personal_info@domain.
-So, the length of the personal_info part may be up to 64 characters long and domain name may be up to 253 characters.
-Regular expression for valid email :
+So, the length of the personal_info part may be up to 64 characters long and the domain name may be up to 253 characters.
+A regular expression for valid email :

 3. URL validation :

 URL regex validation is the best way to check if a string is a valid URL or not.
 Just pass the Regex in the match method to validate the URL.